ellabastian/july_lycheebnb/README.md

 I would like to create an account

 As a user,
-So that I can see, create and book listings
-I would like to log in

-As a user,
-So that I can use MakersBnb,
-I would like to add a new space

-As a user,
 So that I can use MakersBnb,
 I would like to view a list of spaces